Search Menu

 ©Field Dog Imagery

-Most of the more than 3,000 types of cicadas appear every 2-to-5 years, and their cycles can vary.
-But the periodical cicadas spend exactly 13 or 17 years underground, and when they appear – trillions surface, blanketing the ground, cars, trees, and houses.
+Most of the more than 3,000 types of cicadas appear every 2 to 5 years, and their cycles can vary.
+But the periodical cicadas spend exactly 13 or 17 years underground, and when they appear, trillions surface, blanketing the ground, cars, trees, and houses.
 According to entomologists, densities can be as great as 1.5 million cicadas per acre.

 Cicadas Can Cause Stomach Upset

 Cicadas don’t bite or sting, so no problem – right?
 Wrong.
-If you have a dog who likes to munch on whatever can be found on the ground, you need to prepare to stop him from devouring this plentiful treat.
+If you have a dog who likes to munch on whatever can be found on the ground, you need to prepare to stop them from devouring this plentiful treat.

 According to Dr. Klein, aftereffects can include severe stomach upset and abdominal pain, vomiting, and bloody diarrhea.
 Some dogs may require intravenous fluids, pain medications, gastroprotectants, or anti-nausea drugs.

-Dogs Overindulging in Cicadas Can:
+Dogs Overindulging in Cicadas May:

 How Long Will the Threat Last?